ppy/osu/README.md

 A free-to-win rhythm game.
 Rhythm is just a *click* away!

-This is the future – and final – iteration of the [osu!](https://osu.ppy.sh) game client and marks the beginning of an open era!
+This is the future – and final – iteration of the [osu!](https://osu.ppy.sh) game client which marks the beginning of an open era!
 Currently known by and released under the release codename "*lazer*".
 As in sharper than cutting-edge.

 ## Status